AchrafKassioui/Learning-SpriteKit/README.md

 https://github.com/user-attachments/assets/48341c90-08a7-4756-91e8-d6ce5504171f

 Filters could also be applied to *parts* of the scene only.
-For that, we would snapshot the node tree we want to filter using `view.texture(from:crop)`, then apply the filter using `SKTexture.applying(:)`, then we would display that texture as render, below or next to other nodes that have not been part of the snapshotted tree.
+For that, we would snapshot the node tree we want to filter using `view.texture(from:crop)`, then apply the filter using `SKTexture.applying(:)`, then we would display that texture as a sprite, below or next to other nodes that have not been part of the snapshotted tree.

 *9 November 2024, updated 6 March 2025*

-If we enable Core Image filters on a scene with a camera, we observe this:
+If we enable Core Image filters on a scene with a `SKCameraNode`, we observe this:

 <img src="Screenshots/SpriteKit - Scene Filters OFF.png" alt="SpriteKit - Scene Filters OFF" style="width:33%;" />